-- 1. Select the Automation Settings button 🕸 on the track or bus you want to adjust. - 2.
-Double-click the surround panner in on the track.
+- 1. Select the Automation Settings button 👜 on the track or bus you want to adjust. - 2.
+Double-click the surround panner on the track.
 The Surround Panner window is displayed. - 3.
 Select a keyframe to adjust its center channel level or click to position the cursor where you want to create a new keyframe. - 4.
 Drag the Center fader to boost or attenuate the volume of the center channel.
 When the fader is set to 0.0 dB, no gain is applied.
-The fader thumb is displayed as a 💿 in automation mode. - The Center fader is not displayed if the center channel is muted.
-Click the center channel icon 4 to unmute the channel.
+The fader thumb is displayed as a 🔟 in automation mode.